 New students are registered in the order they complete the Course Registration Survey.
 Please be sure to check your Geneseo email account regularly for communication from our summer registration advisors who are helping to create your schedule.

 We encourage you to download the "Navigate Student" App, where you will find a copy of your schedule and other campus resources.

 I earned college credits during high school -- do they count?

 Advanced Placement Credits and International Baccalaureate credits depend upon the score you earned: again, some provide general elective credit, some provide General Education credit, and some count as courses toward the major.
-Geneseo accepts credits through CLEP only if you take a CLEP exam prior to matriculating at the College.
+Geneseo accepts credits through CLEP only if you take a CLEP exam before matriculating (enrolling) at the College.

 Please read the "all students" reminders about having your final transcripts and test scores sent to Geneseo.
 You can learn more about transferring "pre-college" credits on the Academic Planning & Advising website.